 A broken toilet can be a big pain, especially in homes where you only have one bathroom.
 There are dozens of problems you can face when troubleshooting toilet problems.
 Below are some of the most common issues people have with their toilet and some quick checks you can do to see if you can diagnose the problem at home.

-It is always best to consult a local Colorado Springs plumber near you to properly diagnose and fix a problem with you toilet.
-Attempting to repair or fix a toilet on your own can sometimes mean more work and more money than you needed to being with.
+It is always best to consult a local Colorado Springs plumber near you to properly diagnose and fix a problem with your toilet.
+Attempting to repair or fix a toilet on your own can sometimes mean more work and more money than you needed to be with.
 Consult a professional to properly diagnose and repair your toilet today.

 Broken Toilet Tank

 Cracks are not common in tanks.
 More cracks are reported in older tanks than in newer ones.
 If a crack is spotted in a relatively new tank then it would be best to call the manufacturers to see if they have had similar issues with other tanks.
 A crack in a tank will only get worse with time and can result in a leak.
 Another common problem seen in DIY fixes is a crack resulting from bolts being tightened too much, resulting in fractures to the tank.
 The best option when you spot a crack in your tank is to contact a local plumber to see if the tank can be repaired or if a new toilet will need to be installed.

 There are probably hundreds of how-tos and videos online of how to repair a toilet flange.
 While it is something that can be done DIY, it is not recommended.